 Site structure and visual design

-Implementation
+Implementation or handoff

 Throughout the process, I keep you informed at every stage so there are no surprises.